Free practice

 Outcome 5.10 · click for answer

-A.A fee paid at purchase reducing initial investmentB.A fee charged at redemption that declines over a holding periodCorrectC.An ongoing fee deducted daily from the NAVD.A performance fee charged when the fund beats its benchmarkDSC is a redemption fee that typically scales down over a multi-year schedule.
+A.An ongoing fee deducted daily from the NAVB.A fee paid at purchase reducing initial investmentC.A performance fee charged when the fund beats its benchmarkD.A fee charged at redemption that declines over a holding periodCorrectDSC is a redemption fee that typically scales down over a multi-year schedule.

 Want 100 more questions on this topic?